qffo/qffo/README.md

 ### 👋 Hi, I'm Viktor.

-I am a Backend Developer with experience in Python, Flask, PostgreSQL, and more.
+I am a Backend Developer with experience in Python, Django, Flask, PostgreSQL, and more.

 ## About Me
 - Backend Developer with a strong foundation in Python and experience building web applications.